dz1957/Job-Comparison/GroupProject/Docs/UseCaseModel.md

 Be able to either save the job details or cancel and exit without saving, returning in both cases to the main menu.
 #### Scenarios:
 Normal Scenario:
-User selects "Enter Current Job" from the main memu.
+User selects "Current Job" from the main memu.
 User enters details such as job title, company, and etc.
 User confirms and saves the information.
 User returns to the main menu.
 Alternate Scenario (Cancel):
-User selects "Enter Current Job" from the main memu.
+User selects "Current Job" from the main memu.
 User enters details such as job title, company, and etc.
 User cancels the operation.
 User returns to the main menu.